 The burden of proof for range elevation rests with the applicant's record of achievement.
-It is also understood that reasonable people may disagree in the evaluation of evidence.
-Further, faculty members in a particular field or activity have the chief competence for judging the work of their colleagues.
-The range elevation process requires that the judgment of the university, through its administrators and peer review committees, be made with full and careful consideration of this peer judgment and be consistent with academic freedom and standards of fairness and due process.
+It is also understood that reasonable people may disagree in the evaluation of evidence.- Further, faculty members in a particular field or activity have the chief competence for judging the work of their colleagues. -The range elevation process requires that the judgment of the university, through its administrators and peer review committees, be made with full and careful consideration of this peer judgment and be consistent with academic freedom and standards of fairness and due process.

-- A) The basis for a positive recommendation for range elevation shall be based upon a positive assessment of the overall quality of the faculty member's performance commensurate with the specific work assignment, an established pattern of productive working relationships with peers and colleagues, the proposed range, and time base, as demonstrated through the evidence documented in the Personnel Action File (PAF). - B) Length of service or time in range shall not be considered. - C) Accumulated teaching, or other, experience is not considered sufficient for range elevation. - D) For Lecturers holding instructional appointments, the primary criteria used in this evaluation will be teaching effectiveness and maintaining currency in the discipline in which the candidate teaches.
-Teaching effectiveness will be assessed using the following rubric:
+- A) The basis for a positive recommendation for range elevation shall be based upon a positive assessment of the overall quality of the faculty member's performance commensurate with the specific work assignment, an established pattern of productive working relationships with peers and colleagues, the proposed range, and time base, as demonstrated through the evidence documented in the Personnel Action File (PAF). - B) Length of service or time in range shall not be considered. - C) Accumulated teaching, or other, experience is not considered sufficient for range elevation. - D) For Lecturers holding instructional appointments, the primary criteria used in this evaluation will be teaching effectiveness and maintaining currency in the discipline in which the candidate teaches. -Teaching effectiveness will be assessed using the following rubric:

-1 See Article 12.19 of the Unit 3 Collective Bargaining Agreement.
+&lt;sup>1 -See Article 12.19 of the Unit 3 Collective Bargaining Agreement.

-2 Hereafter, the term "Lecturer" as used in this policy also refers to equivalent temporary employees who are Librarians or SSP-ARs.
+&lt;sup>2 -Hereafter, the term "Lecturer" as used in this policy also refers to equivalent temporary employees who are Librarians or SSP-ARs.

-Table 1: Criteria for Range Elevation for Lecturers with Instructional Appointments
+Table 1: -Criteria for Range Elevation for Lecturers with Instructional Appointments

-Lecturer A to B Lecturer B to C and Lecturer C to D Demonstrates a consistent commendable level of facilitating outcomes-based student learning by providing evidence of all of the following, as appropriate to the individual lecturer's work assignment: Demonstrates a consistent commendable level of facilitating outcomes-based student learning by providing evidence of all of the following, as appropriate to the individual lecturer's work assignment: Continually refines and improves teaching practices based on self-reflection and feedback from student ratings and faculty peer evaluations; Continually refines and improves teaching practices based on self-reflection and feedback from student and faculty evaluations; Clearly aligns assignments and assessments with course outcomes; Clearly aligns assignments and assessments with course outcomes; Applies innovative and effective ways of teaching subject matter to diverse student populations; Successfully adapts best pedagogical practices while Develops and applies two (2) innovative and effective ways of teaching subject matter to diverse student populations; developing or revising outcomes-based course materials; Successfully adapts two (2) high impact pedagogical practices while developing or revising outcomes-based course materials; current state of knowledge and practices in the field.
-Effectively develops and uses course materials that reflect the current state of knowledge and practices in the field; Successfully collaborates with faculty in teaching and learning activities.
+Lecturer A to B Lecturer B to C and -Lecturer C to D Demonstrates a consistent commendable level of facilitating outcomes-based student learning by providing evidence of all of the following, as appropriate to the individual lecturer's work assignment: Demonstrates a consistent commendable level of facilitating outcomes-based student learning by providing evidence of all of the following, as appropriate to the individual lecturer's work assignment: Continually refin esing and improv esing teaching practices based on self-reflection and feedback from student ratings and faculty peer evaluations; Continually refinesing and improvesing teaching practices based on self-reflection and feedback from student and faculty evaluations; Clearly alignsing assignments and assessments with course outcomes; Clearly alignsing assignments and assessments with course outcomes; Appliesying innovative and effective ways of teaching subject matter to diverse student populations; Develops and applies two (2) innovative and effective ways of teaching subject matter to diverse student populations Developing and applying Successfully adaptsing best pedagogical practices while developing or revising outcomes-based course materials; innovative and effective ways of teaching subject matter to diverse student populations; Successfully adapts two (2) high impact Effectively us esing course materials that reflect the current state of knowledge and practices in the field. pedagogical practices while developing or revising outcomes-based course materials Successfully developing and adapting best pedagogical practices while developing or revising outcomes based course materials; Effectively develops and uses course materials that reflect the current state of knowledge and practices in the field Effectively developing and using course materials that reflect the current state of knowledge and practices in the field; Successfully collaboratesing with faculty in teaching and learning activities.